stevedonovan/gentle-intro/part2.md

     // a,b are visible
     for i in 0..a {
         let b = &b[1..];
-        // original b is no longer visiible - it is shadowed.
+        // original b is no longer visible - it is shadowed.
     }
     // the slice b is dropped
     // i is _not_ visible!